fhopeman/justlazy/README.md

 <img src="some/image/path" alt="some alt text"/>
 ```

-##### lazy load responsive images with srcset-attribute
+##### 2. With srcset-attribute
-Similar to the img example above, you can easily lazy load responsive img-tags which contain a `srcset` attribute.
-You just have
+Similar to the img example above, you can easily lazy load responsive img-tags which containing a `srcset` attribute.
-to add the `data-srcset` attribute to the placeholder:
+You just have to add the `data-srcset` attribute to the placeholder:
 ```
 <span id="lazySpanWithSrcset"
               data-src="path/to/default/image" data-alt="some alt text"